Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 Pick a layout and brand it

-Layout picker showing 6 Mastodon widget layout thumbnails with toot-style cards, a content-warning toggle set to collapsed by default, and brand color and font controls
+Layout picker showing three Mastodon widget layout thumbnails (Default, List, Grid) with toot-style cards and brand color and font controls

 3. 03